Justice-Reaper/Justice-Reaper.github.io/_posts/es-ES/2024-06-22-TwoMillion.md

 ## Skills

-- Abusing declared Javascript functions from the browser console
+- Abusing declared Javascript functions from the browser console x
 - Abusing the API to generate a valid invite code
 - Abusing the API to elevate our privilege to administrator
 - Command injection via poorly designed API functionality